-444-307 Manufacturing Support Systems
+444-307 Manufacturing Support Systems Credits: 1

 Producing machined parts routinely requires that components be cut on different machines in a specified sequence.
 While dozens to thousands of different parts may be at various stages of completion at any given instant within a manufacturing facility, it is necessary that these parts be sequenced properly and progress tracked so product can be shipped to the customer when expected.
 Students will be exposed to this environment and will learn to understand how sudden changes (scrap/rework) influence this critical manufacturing function.
+Aid Code: 32 - Two-year Technical Diploma.
+Complete Course Listing

-444-308 Milling Applications
+444-308 Milling Applications Credits: 2